syrianarchive/syrianarchive-investigations/investigations/hass.md

 ## De-confliction mechanism

-Since September 2014 the UN Office for the Coordination of Humanitarian Affairs (OCHA) has operated a humanitarian deconfliction mechanism to identify and protect humanitarian staff, offices, facilities, distribution sites, IDP sites, routes mobile clinics travel, etc. to the extent possible during kinetic operations by the Coalition Forces (“CF”) in Syria.
+Since September 2014 the UN Office for the Coordination of Humanitarian Affairs (OCHA) has operated a [humanitarian deconfliction mechanism](https://www.humanitarianresponse.info/sites/www.humanitarianresponse.info/files/documents/files/deconfliction_syria_for_static_non_static_feb2018_eng.pdf) to identify and protect humanitarian staff, offices, facilities, distribution sites, IDP sites, routes mobile clinics travel, etc. to the extent possible during kinetic operations by the Coalition Forces (“CF”) in Syria.

 The Russian Federation and the Republic of Turkey air forces were not part of this original 2014 process; however, an agreement is in place with both countries to deconflict movement and static locations provided by humanitarian organizations.

 The Co-Founder of the hospital Joumana Qaddour published a tweet mentioning that the hospital was part of the deconfliction agreement.
-This was also [published in a statement](https://srd.ngo/srds-pulse-of-life-medical-hospital-attacked-destroyed/) by the SRD which included:
+This was also [published in a statement](https://srd.ngo/srds-pulse-of-life-medical-hospital-attacked-destroyed/) by SRD which included:

 >"This hospital’s coordinates had previously been shared with UN OCHA as part of its formal deconfliction mechanism, yet it was still directly targeted."

+## Conclusion